hwipl/purpled/README.md

 * v0.1:
   * Support for Unix Domain Sockets/AF\_UNIX sockets; use command line parameter `-i` for an AF\_INET socket and `-u` for an AF\_UNIX socket
-  * Changes to the messages sent from purpleD to clients: they now contain the "message type" to make parsing easier
+  * Changes to the messages sent from purpleD to clients to make parsing
+    easier: they now contain the "message type" and use CR/LF to mark the end of messages
+  * A meson.build file
 * ...